flyingmachine/nanoc-blog/content/programming/tech-lead-lessons-learned.md

 very least, have a discussion with incoming team members about their understanding of their roles and responsibilities.

-## Be Aware of Your Own Level fo Engagement
+## Be Aware of Your Own Level of Engagement

 I struggled for a few weeks with a feeling that I didn't really know what I was doing and that I wasn't being effective.